token47/basic-kvm/CONTRIBUTING.md

 Thanks for your interest in contributing!

-- Fork the repo and create a feature branch from `main`.
+- Fork the repo and create a feature branch from `master`.
 - Open a pull request describing your change.
 - Ensure tests pass locally: `pytest`
 - Run linters and formatters if configured.